GrammaticalFramework/GF/src/tools/gftest/README.md

-  e.g. added or removed parameters, and that has created new versions of some functions: say you didn't have gender in nouns, but now you have, then all functions taking nouns have suddenly a gendered version. **This is kind of hard to read, don't worry too much if the output doesn't make any sense.**
+  e.g. added or removed parameters, and that has created new versions of some functions: say you didn't have gender in nouns, but now you have, then all functions taking nouns have suddenly a gendered version.
+(This is kind of hard to read, don't worry too much if the output doesn't make any sense.)

+#### Additional arguments to `-o`

+The default mode is to test all functions, but you can also give any combination of `-s`, `-f`, `-c`, `--treebank`/`-b` and `--only-changed-cats`.

+With `-s`, you can change the start category in which contexts are generated.

+With `-f` and `-c`, it tests only the specified functions and categories.
+With `-b FILEPATH` (`-b`=`--treebank`), it tests only the trees in the file.

-You can give an additional parameter, `--only-changed-cats`, if you only want to test functions in those categories that you have changed, like this: `gftest -g TestLang -l Eng -o TestLangOld --only-changed-cats`.
-This makes it run faster.
+With `--only-changed-cats`, it only test functions in those categories that have changed between the two versions.

+Examples:

+* `gftest -g TestLang -l Eng -o TestLangOld` tests all functions
+* `gftest -g TestLang -l Eng -o TestLangOld -s S` tests all functions in start category S
+* `gftest -g TestLang -l Eng -o TestLangOld --only-changed-cats` tests only changed categories.
+If no categories have changed (and no other arguments specified), tests everything.
+* `gftest -g TestLang -l Eng -o TestLangOld -f "AdjCN AdvCN" -c Adv -b trees.txt` tests functions, `AdjCN` and `AdvCN`; same for all functions that produce an `Adv`, and all trees in trees.txt.

 ### Information about a particular string: `--concr-string`

-Show all functions where the given concrete string appears as syncategorematic string (i.e. not from the arguments).
+Show all functions that introduce the string given as an argument.

 Example:

-* `gftest -l Eng --concr-string it`
+* `gftest -g Lang -l Eng --concr-string it`

 which gives the answer `==> CleftAdv, CleftNP, DefArt, ImpersCl, it_Pron`

+(Note that you have the same feature in GF shell, command `morpho_analyse`/`ma`.)

 ### Write into a file: `-w`